-Extra Consideration for the Ladies
+Extra Consideration for a Women’s Packing List

-Lets face it, women have different and more challenges packing than men do.
+Let’s face it, women have different and more challenges packing than men do.
 We have more toiletries, makeup, products, bags and outfits than men do.
 And where are we supposed to put all of our shoes?
 I don’t speak for all women but here are the top differences that I found from my packing versus my husband’s:

-• Bags: As you’ll see, I’m traveling with 4 bags that I put inside of each other!
+- Bags: As you’ll see, I’m traveling with 4 bags that I put inside of each other.
 5 if you count the grocery bag.
 I just need a different bag for different scenarios and this is pairing down a lot.

-• Outfits: Nope, I can’t just rotate free tech t-shirts and swim shorts.
+- Outfits: Nope, I can’t just rotate free tech t-shirts and swim shorts.
 I need some dresses, different workout clothes, items that can be dressed up and dressed down.
 Things that look good but need to be very comfortable.

-• Self-care: I have miscellaneous self-care items like a gratitude journal.
+- Self-care: I have miscellaneous self-care items like a gratitude journal.
 This is not a category that exists for Mr. NN :).

 Another note: you’ll see in my packing list that I prioritize health and wellness, natural products, sustainability, minimalism and I care about fashion but it’s not my priority.
 Everyone has different priorities but hopefully my women’s packing list for long-term travel will give you some ideas and make the process less intimidating!